rRrasta/LinuxNetwork/README.md

 ## Part 4.
 Network firewall

-`-` After connecting the machines, the next our task is to control the information flowing over the connection.
-For that we use firewalls.
+"After connecting the machines, the next our task is to control the information flowing over the connection.
+For that we use firewalls."

 **== Task ==**